 These are tokens that give the holder future access to the features, products or services offered by the company issuing the utility tokens.
-They are a form of voucher and as they not created to be a investment, in the way security tokens (see Security Token) are.
+They are a form of voucher and are not created to be an investment in the way security tokens (see Security Token) are.

 Vertical integration model

 A business model in which all steps of a production process are carried out by a single firm, for instance trading, clearing, and settlement services.